Improved thermal area law and quasi-linear time algorithm for quantum Gibbs states: More detailed setup

-Let us now focus on one-dimensional systems, where the Hamiltonian $H$ is given by the general $k$-local operator:
+Let us now define one-dimensional systems, where the Hamiltonian $H$ is given by the general $k$-local operator:

 where $h_X$ are the interaction terms acting on the subset $X$.
 Here, $\sum_{X:X\ni i}$ means the summation which picks up all the subsets $X\subset \Lambda$ such that $X\ni i$.
-In the main text, we have considered the Hamiltonian in the form of
+In the main text, we have considered the Hamiltonian in the form of Eq.~\eqref{def:Hamiltonian}.
+By choosing $k=2$ and $g=1$, the Hamiltonian~\eqref{sup_def:Hamiltonian} reduces to the form of~\eqref{def:Hamiltonian}.